-Join Von Glitschka for an in-depth discussion in this video Asking follow-up questions, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Asking follow-up questions, part of Learning Logo Design.

 Once you have a creative brief back in hand and filled out, you need to audit it…so you can identify points to follow up on with additional questions.…Let's face it, due to expediency, some clients will attempt to skirt the task of…filling out a creative brief thoroughly in order to just get it done.…If that happens, it defeats the whole process.…So, asking follow up questions is very important.…When asked what logo they like and why, a client might say, I like Nike because it's cool.…